Applying for Acceptance into the

 Take the Verbal, Quantitative and Analytical Writing (“General” test) sections of the Graduate Record Examination (GRE) and have the scores sent directly to CSULB, using the appropriate GRE codes.
 (The Subject test is not required; however, the score will be reported if taken.)
 Sign up for the GRE early; reservations must be made for the test at least three to four weeks before the test date and your scores are not sent to you or CSULB for approximately two to five weeks after you have taken the test – to insure your results are received by CSULB in time for processing, you should take the exam by the department application due date listed above.
 For dates of GRE tests given in your geographical area visit the GRE web site at: http://www.gre.org.
-The CSULB GRE codes are: institution 4389, department 2016.
+The CSULB GRE codes are: institution 4389, department 2016 (GRE scores are reported to the CSULB Enrollment Services Office, regardless of dept code used).
 (Please note: you must designate the institution recipient as a graduate program for the codes.)
 Because ETS changed the General GRE verbal and quantitative scoring system beginning Fall 2011, it is not possible to give “target” or “competitive” GRE scores at this time (we have no “minimum”).

 2. Department and University Applications

 Apply to the Psychology Department Graduate Advisor for admission by the program date listed in the table above.
 Application forms are available through the links below in a print-only format – please print and complete the appropriate forms, then submit to the department.
 Department application forms may be hand-delivered or mailed (the mailing address is located on the department application Check Sheet linked below and several of the forms themselves).
 Please Note: you must also apply to the University itself – see deadlines above (www.csumentor.edu).